Thuy Trang: Death

-On September 3, 2001, Trang was traveling with her friend, then-actress and model Angela Rockwood, for whom Trang was to be a bridesmaid in her upcoming marriage to Dustin Nguyen.
+On September 3, 2001, Trang was traveling with her friend, actress and model Angela Rockwood, for whose upcoming marriage to Dustin Nguyen, where Trang was set to be a bridesmaid.
 They were passengers in a car traveling on Interstate 5 between San Jose and Los Angeles.
-The driver, another bridesmaid named Steffiana de la Cruz, struck some loose gravel in a groove along the side of the road, and lost control of the vehicle.
-The car swerved violently across the road before hitting the roadside rock face, flipping several times before hitting the safety rail and plunging over the bank and into a second rock face.
+The driver, another bridesmaid named Steffiana de la Cruz, struck loose gravel in a groove along the side of the road and lost control of the vehicle.
+The car swerved violently across the road, hit the roadside rock face, flipped several times before hitting the safety rail and plunging over the bank and into a second rock face.
 Rockwood was thrown 35 feet out of the car and survived, but her spinal cord was severed and she was rendered paraplegic.
-De La Cruz also survived the crash, and Trang suffered internal injuries.
-A helicopter arrived to take her to the hospital, but she died while in transit.
+De La Cruz also survived the crash.
+Trang suffered internal injuries and died while in a helicopter which was transporting her to the hospital.

 Trang's body was cremated a week later on September 10, which was when her death was first reported, and her ashes were either scattered or interred at Rose Hills Memorial Park in Whittier, California, though there is no headstone for her.
 Her Power Rangers co-stars Amy Jo Johnson and David Yost attended the funeral and memorial service.
-Fellow co-star Jason David Frank could not attend due to the death of his older brother, but he sent his condolences to Trang's family.
 Fellow co-stars Walter Emanuel Jones and Austin St. John also sent condolences.
 Jones said of Trang: "It hurt my heart to lose her.
 She was way too young and had so much more to share with the world. ...
 Her energy drew you in, and her smile made your heart feel safe."
 Johnson said: "I'll always remember her spunky, strong personality.
 She was such a bright light.
 It's hard to believe she's gone."
-The episode "Circuit Unsure" of Power Rangers Time Force, the first Power Rangers episode to air after her death, was dedicated to Trang's memory, as was the 2023 special Mighty Morphin Power Rangers: Once & Always, which was also dedicated to Frank, who had died by suicide in November 2022.
+The episode "Circuit Unsure" of Power Rangers Time Force, the first Power Rangers episode to air after her death, was dedicated to Trang's memory, as was the 2023 special Mighty Morphin Power Rangers: Once & Always, which was also dedicated to Jason David Frank, who had died by suicide in November 2022.